lpezet/etl-js/README.md

 };
 ```

 In `step2`, the `files` mod is used to specify a dynamic file to download with tags.
-Each file stores in `files_to_download` variable, will be downloaded from `https://images-assets.nasa.gov/image/` and stored in `/tmp/`.
+Each file stored in `files_to_download` variable, will be downloaded from `https://images-assets.nasa.gov/image/` and stored in `/tmp/`.

 ## Events

 ETL will emit some events during the ETL process.

-- *activityDone( activityId, error, data, activityIndex, totalActivities )* - An activity has been completed (with or without error).
+- _activityDone( activityId, error, data, activityIndex, totalActivities )_ - An activity has been completed (with or without error).
 The **activityId** is the name of the activity as specified in the template, the **activityIndex** is the order number the activity has been executed and the **totalActivities** represent the total number of activities to be run.

 ## Results

-##### *OBSOLETE: rework done, need doc to be updated.
-Advice is to NOT rely on Mod results, but use the Content with vars & env for tags.*
+##### _OBSOLETE: rework done, need doc to be updated.
+Advice is to NOT rely on Mod results, but use the Content with vars & env for tags._

 The ETL `process()` method returns a Promise.
 Upon success, the data **resolved** will contain the results of the process and each activity.